Madir99/ECCMediaFS12-POC/README.md

 | Filesystem Type                 | File Allocation Table   | Node chain           |

 **Notes:**
-- Both file systems were tested on media with a size of 1,474,560 bytes (floppy disk).
+- Both file systems were tested on media with a size of 1 474 560 bytes (floppy disk).
 - FAT12 used in this comparison was formatted with a cluster size of 512 bytes, and other values were kept in default.
 - *Value can be modified during formatting.

 **Conclusion:**
-EMFS12 introduces ECC support and a simpler structure compared to FAT12.
-While FAT12 supports features such as file dates & times, long file names support, and variable cluster sizes (not yet implemented in EMFS12), EMFS12 focuses on data integrity and ease of use.
+EMFS12 introduces ECC support compared to FAT12.
+While FAT12 supports features such as file dates & times, long file names support, and variable cluster sizes (not yet implemented in EMFS12), EMFS12 focuses on data integrity.

 ---